ocaml/ocaml.org/data/news/ocamlorg/ocamlorg-2023-05.md

 In April, we started working on building an in-package search feature for OCaml packages on OCaml.org.
 We continued this effort through May, and we released the feature at the end of the month.
 In-package search is now accessible for every packages on OCaml.org! :tada:

-Note that this is a first, minimal version of the feature.
+Note that this is the first, minimal version of the feature.
 We're planning many improvements in the coming months, especially as the `odoc` team is currently working on adding search capabilities to `odoc`.

 **Relevant PRs and Activities:**
 - Fix incomplete search index [ocaml-doc/voodoo#59](https://github.com/ocaml-doc/voodoo/pull/59#pullrequestreview-1408753903)